kubernetes/community/community/K8sYoutubeCollaboration.md

 	- If *playlist* collaboration is suspended, uploading by community managers to the playlist of interest will ***not*** be a priority, and will likely occur on a delayed basis
 	- *Note that "habitual violation" means "more than 3 issues per quarter"

 Your community managers are happy to help with any questions that you may have and will do their best to help if anything goes wrong.
-Please get in touch via sarahnovotny *at* google *dot* com and jorge •at• heptio •dot• com
+Please get in touch via sarahnovotny *at* google *dot* com and jorge *at* heptio *dot* com